Ennys History, Family Crest & Coats of Arms

 Some of the Ennys family moved to Ireland, but this topic is not covered in this excerpt.

-Ennys Settlers in United States in the 17th Century
+Ennys Settlers in West Indies in the 17th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.